tbegum/Testing_the_ortholog_conjecture/README.md

 ### Brief Description

-This repository contains required scripts, and files associated with our manuscript: "Special care is needed in applying phylogenetic comparative methods to gene trees with speciation and duplication nodes".
+This repository contains all the required scripts, and files associated with ourpublished manuscript:

+Begum T, Robinson-Rechavi M (2021).
+Special care is needed in applying phylogenetic comparative methods to gene trees with speciation and duplication nodes.
+Molecular Biology and Evolution. https://doi.org/10.1093/molbev/msaa288.

-This includes:
+This git repository includes:

-README.md - This contains a brief description about all the scripts, and files provided here.
+README.md - It contains a brief description about all the required scripts, and files.

-Model_fitting.R - This script is written to fix time calibration bias of old duplicates in a phylogeny with speciation and duplication nodes.
+Model_fitting.R - This script is written to fix time calibration bias of old duplicates in a phylogeny with atleast one speciation and one duplication nodes.
 It also performs phylogenetic data modeling in a maximum-likelihood, and in a Bayesian frameworks.
 The outputs of this script are saved as "Model_fitting_TMRR.Rdata", and is archived at https://doi.org/10.5281/zenodo.4003391.

-Premanuscript_run_TMRR.R - This script is required to reanalyze the results of Dunn et al. (2018) using a Phylogenetic Independent Contrasts (PIC) method.
+Premanuscript_run_TMRR.R - This script is required to reanalyze the results of Dunn et al. (2018) using a Phylogenetic Independent Contrasts (PICs) method.
 It also provides a guideline to implement PIC on gene trees to study the effect of gene duplication, and to assess the results of PIC method.
 The outputs are saved as "Analyses_TMRR.Rdata", and is available at https://doi.org/10.5281/zenodo.4003391.The reproduced output of Dunn et al. (2018) is stored at the zenodo link mentioned above as "manuscript_dunn.RData".

 functions_Dunn.R - To reproduce the results of Dunn et al. (2018), we used their functions ("functions.R") from https://github.com/caseywdunn/comparative_expression_2017.
 The same is provided here by renaming it as "functions_Dunn.R".